rainleander/MSU-AI-microbootcamp/module2-notes.md

 2.2.2: Apply the Elbow Method
 - The Jupyter notebook file 'elbow_method.ipynb' in the 'demos/03-Elbow_Method/Unsolved' directory applies the elbow method.
 - Python and the K-means algorithm are used for customer segmentation analysis with customer service ratings data.
-- Dependencies are imported and the dataset is loaded into a Pandas DataFrame.
+- Dependencies are imported, and the dataset is loaded into a Pandas DataFrame.
 - An empty list is created to store inertia values, and a range of k-values (1 to 10) is used to test.
 - A loop computes inertia for each k-value, which is then appended to the inertia list.
 - A DataFrame is created to hold k-values and corresponding inertia values.